-Television appearances include GOSSIP GIRL and HBO's EMPIRE FALLS.
+Television appearances include FBI: MOST WANTED (CBS) GOSSIP GIRL (CW) and EMPIRE FALLS (HBO).

 “Joe takes Applegate’s deal, leaves his faithful wife, Meg, and walks into the night in the formidably handsome, square-shouldered young body of Stephen Mark Lukas, who looks perfect and sings superbly as Joe Hardy.”

 - The New York Times (Damn Yankees, Goodspeed Opera House)

 "Stephen Mark Lukas has a rich, warm voice, an easy presence, and a real gift for expressively exploring every nuance of these overfamiliar songs.
 Who would have guessed that 'The Surrey with the Fringe on Top' could sound sexy?”

 - The Boston Globe (Oklahoma, Reagle Music Theatre)